hfeger4/LastStand/README.md

 ### Visuals

 The visuals for the arcade portion of the game are all rendered on an HTML Canvas.
 Initially, there was a problem with stutter and frame skips as the ball moved across the screen.
 Utilizing `requestAnimationFrame` instead of `setInterval`, I was able to produce higher quality animation that completed eliminated the flicker and shear that can happen when using `setInterval`.
+Adjusting to constant screen refreshes was also initially difficult.
+Anything rendered on the canvas had to be rendered constantly until otherwise stated, which changed how all the IF and ELSE statements had to be written in the game.

 ### Collision